Bad Wildbad

+History

+The name "Wiltbade" first appeared in a historical document in the northern Black Forest in the year 1345.
+The earliest documented reference to Wildbad is a request for the appointment of a Wildbad chaplain addressed to the Bishop of Speyer in 1376.
+Wildbad was officially designated as an official town (Amtsstadt) in 1442 amidst the protracted territorial division of Württemberg.
+It is likely that the town and market privileges were conferred upon Wildbad in the early decades of the 15th century.

+The thermal springs of the town have a historical utilization dating back to the Middle Ages.
+During the early modern period, particularly in the 16th and 17th centuries, the area began to emerge as a notable spa and health resort, capitalizing on its therapeutic waters.
+However, it was in the 19th century that Bad Wildbad ascended to international prestige as a fashionable luxury spa destination, distinguished by its advanced hydrotherapy practices and a growing reputation for elite wellness treatments.

+Geography

-It is picturesquely situated 420 m above sea level, in the romantic pine-clad gorge of the Enz, a tributary of the Neckar in the Black Forest.
+Bad Wildbad is picturesquely situated 420 m above sea level, in the romantic pine-clad gorge of the Enz, a tributary of the Neckar in the Black Forest.
 The town is 45 km west of Stuttgart, 50 km southeast of Karlsruhe, 30 km south of Pforzheim, and 23 km east of Baden-Baden.
-The town has a direct Tram link to Pforzheim by Line S6 which runs from the Kurpark in the town, along King Karl Street itself to the town's old railway station before heading out into the country via Calmbach, Höfen an der Enz, Neuenbürg and Birkenfeld.

 Towering above Bad Wildbad is a small mountain, the Wildbader Sommerberg, whose top may be reached by the Sommerbergbahn, a funicular railway.
 It covers a vertical difference of about 300 m.

-It is historically a popular medicinal spa.
-The neighbourhood is picturesque, the most attractive spot being the Wildsee—a small lake some distance from the town itself, measuring 2.3 ha, and at about 900 m above sea level.
+The area is picturesque, a beautiful spot being the Wildsee — a small lake outside of town, measuring 2.3 ha, and at about 900 m above sea level.

+A popular hiking trail, the Fautsburg Path, runs through Aichelberg.

+Culture

 The annual Rossini in Wildbad opera festival, held in July, brings an international audience to the Kurhaus and the Kurtheater to hear belcanto works by Gioachino Rossini and his contemporaries.

-It is the scene of the early pages of Armadale by Wilkie Collins.
+The town is depicted in the novel Armadale by Wilkie Collins.

-A part of Bad Wildbad is Aichelberg.
-There is a path: Fautsburg Path.

 Transportation

 Bad Wildbad is connected to Germany's national rail network through the Karlsruhe Stadtbahn, line S6, running on the Enz Valley Railway.
 Being located deep in the northern Black Forest, Bad Wildbad has no direct connection with any Autobahn.
 The nearest one is just west of Pforzheim.

+The town has a direct Tram link to Pforzheim by Line S6 which runs from the Kurpark in the town, along King Karl Street to the town's old railway station before heading out into the country via Calmbach, Höfen an der Enz, Neuenbürg and Birkenfeld.